StaplerIO/carbon-lang_compiler/README.md

 **The Carbon Programming Language**
-# carbon-lang
+# carbon-lang_compiler

 ## Components

-- Compiler
+The compiler has 4 parts
 - Lexer
 - Parser
-  - Code generator
-- Runtime
-  - Interpreter
+- Optimizer
-  - Executor
+- Package generator
-- Dock (aka `cli`)

-Components will be separated in future development
+Lexer and Parser has already completed in *Project Loop 1*